Skip to content

 I have coached hundreds of people at this point.
 The variation is real.
 Some people show visible change in eight weeks.
 Others grind for six months before anything moves.
 Same effort, same adherence.
 Different bodies.

 The slow responders almost always have something else going on.
 Sleep is a mess.
 Protein is way too low.
 Program is not structured for progressive overload.
 Stress is destroying their recovery.
+If body composition is the sticking point rather than raw muscle gain, resistance training beats cardio for fat loss regardless of your genetic starting point.

 I have watched clients with average frames and nothing special hormonally outperform clients who looked like they were built for this sport.
 Showed up every session.
 Hit their protein.
 Slept.
 It is not complicated.
 It is just boring, and boring does not sell on social media.

 The real question is not "do I have good genetics."
 It is "have I actually maxed out the stuff I can control."
-And in my experience, the answer is almost always no.
+And in my experience, the answer is almost always no. The ACSM 2026 guidelines confirm this at the population level: adjustable training variables explain a massive share of the outcome.

 My Transformation